orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 # Comparing Languages
 Instead of classifying arbitrary complexity.
 Create a general method of classifying it, so that it can change appropriately.

-You want to also compare things like LLM/models as implementations of English or other languages.
+You want to also compare things like LLM/models as implementations of English or other languages. -> Can be targeted in the sense that they then in turn generate something else.
+Large surface area of how to target them though: what format do you use.

 Need to have some metrics and some useful meaning to them, categorized or?
 Complexity relative to some target (specific implementation of that target).